-The organized structure for response to an emergency/disaster is under the leadership of the Sedgwick County Board of County Commissioners who appoints the Sedgwick County Emergency Manager or designee overall coordination authority for the incident.
-The agencies, through the ESF structure, operate from the Sedgwick County EOC and support Sedgwick County Emergency Management.
-The management structure designated to respond to emergency/disasters is coordinated by the staff of Sedgwick County Emergency Management.
+The organized structure for response to an emergency/disaster is under the leadership of the Sedgwick County Sedgwick County Board of County Commissioners who appoints the County Sedgwick County Emergency Manager or designee overall coordination authority for the incident.
+The agencies, through the ESF structure, operate from the Sedgwick County Emergency Management the Sedgwick County Emergency Management to respond to emergency/disasters is coordinated by the staff of Sedgwick County Emergency Management.

-Initial and subsequent notification procedures have been provided to the 24-hour Sedgwick County Warning Point for initial contacts based on the type of event.
+Initial and subsequent notification procedures have been provided to the 24 hour Sedgwick County Warning Point for initial contacts based on the type of event.
 Additional notifications are made as requested by the Incident Commander or Sedgwick County Emergency Manager or designee.

-Disaster response and recovery agencies identify resources, training needs, or planning activities to Sedgwick County Emergency Management.
-The Sedgwick County EOC will be activated for actual or potential events that threaten Sedgwick County.
+Disaster response and recovery agencies identify resources, training needs, or planning activities to the Sedgwick County Emergency Management.
+The Sedgwick County Emergency Operations Center will be activated for actual or potential events that threaten Sedgwick County.
 The level of activation will be determined by the Sedgwick County Emergency Manager or designee based on the emergency or disaster event.

-The following are possible criteria for activation of the Sedgwick County EOC:
+The following are possible criteria for activation of the Sedgwick County Emergency Operations Center:

 - 1. A threat (or potential threat) increases the risk in Sedgwick County - 2.
 Coordination of response activities are needed - 3.
 Resource coordination is needed to respond to an event - 4.
 Conditions are uncertain or could possibly escalate - 5.
-A County emergency/disaster declaration is made - 6.
-At the discretion of any of the individuals authorized to activate the EOC
+A County emergency/disaster declaration is made

+6. At the discretion of any of the individuals authorized to activate the EOC